 If you are experiencing any of these symptoms please consult with your doctor or nurse practitioner.

-In the ColonCancerCheck program, people who don’t have any symptoms of colon or rectal disease and no family history of colorectal cancer are considered to be at “average risk.”
-If you fall into this category, starting at age 50, you should have a FOBT every two years.
-At age 74, if your test results are normal, talk with your doctor or nurse practitioner about whether you need to continue.
-Whether you continue to be screened will depend upon several factors.
+In the ColonCancerCheck program, people with no family history of colorectal cancer and no symptoms of colorectal cancer or certain diseases of the colon and rectum (i.e., Crohn’s disease or ulcerative colitis), are considered to be at “average risk.”
+If you fall into this category, starting at age 50, you should have a FIT every two years.
+At 74, talk to your family doctor or nurse practitioner about whether you need to continue.
+Whether you continue to be checked will depend upon several factors.

-To obtain your free FOBT test kit, talk with your doctor or nurse practitioner.
-People without a doctor or nurse practitioner can get a kit by contacting Telehealth Ontario at 1-866-797-0000.
-For more information visit ColonCancerCheck.
+To obtain your free FIT kit, talk to your family doctor or nurse practitioner.
+People without a family doctor or nurse practitioner can get a FIT kit by contacting the Cancer Care Ontario Contact Centre at 1-866-662-9233.
+For more information, visit ColonCancerCheck.

-Another test that may be used to diagnose colorectal cancer is flexible sigmoidoscopy (sig-moid-os-co-pee).
+3) Another test that can be used to look for colorectal cancer is flexible sigmoidoscopy (sig-moid-os-cō-pee).
 In this exam, a thin flexible tube is inserted into the rectum.
-The camera at the tip of the tube makes it possible for the doctor to view the inside of the rectum and most of the sigmoid colon (the last two feet or 61 cm of the large intestine).
+The camera at the tip of the tube makes it possible for the doctor to view the inside of the rectum and the sigmoid colon.

 To find out more about ColonCancerCheck and colorectal cancer screening: